Relive the 2021 World Championships in Leuven

-The Flandrien Circuit may be only 65 km long, but there’s a reason it was selected as the route for the 100th UCI Road World Championships in 2021.
+The route may be only 65 km long, but there’s a reason it was selected for the 100th UCI Road World Championships in 2021.
 You’ll cycle into a landscape that offers no quarter.
 Unless, of course, you decide tot make a pit stop and unwind at one of the cycling cafés.
 On the circuit, you’ll find yourself on the epic slopes of the Moskesstraat in Terlanen, the Smeysberg in Huldenberg, The Bekestraat in Eizer and the S-bend in the heart of Overijse.
 You won’t get a chance to catch your breath before you’re hit with another climb.
 And what lurks behind it?
 A circuit where you can make your own cycling history.Show larger map

 The Keizersberg, also known locally as "den Boelenberg", is the best known hill in Leuven.
 The winding climb is 400 meters long and has an average gradient of 6.5%, with peaks above 10%.
 Along the Keizerberg lies the characteristic enclosure wall of the Keizersberg Abbey.
 At the top, you turn right into the Albert Woutersstraat and another 150 meters of slope will follow.

 The S-bend + Taymansstraat in Overijse takes you from 56m to 101m altitude over 1km, averaging 4.8%.
 You can almost imagine yourself to be on a col in the Alps when you ride through the beautiful curves around the Sint-Martinus church.
 After a sharp turn to the right, the cobbles welcome you to the steepest part of the climb in the Taymansstraat.